Brutal Companion, Ruben Quesada

 Category:

 Ruben Quesada’s Brutal Companion is one of the most beautiful books I’ve ever read about the fact of longing: “You slowly fade/behind a sugar maple, branches like scarecrows waving goodbye.”
 And he manages this beauty with a poetry so pure I am always left gagging at even the slightest move and smallest decision in each line (for instance, “above the black milk of Lake Michigan”).
-These poems are a stunningly melancholic look at love and its eternality. —Jericho Brown
+These poems are a stunningly melancholic look at love and its eternality. —Jericho Brown, author of The Tradition

 MY MOTHER IS A GARDEN